konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migrateWeb.md

 * **Password:** Specify the Engine password.

 7. Click **Save**.
-8. Verify that the status of each host is Ready.
+8. Verify that the status of each host shows Ready.

 > **Note:** If a host status is not Ready, the host might be unreachable on the migration network or the credentials might be incorrect.
 Modify the host configuration and save the changes to correct.

 ## Adding a KubeVirt destination provider
-Add a KubeVirt destination provider to the Forklift web console in addition to the default KubeVirt destination provider, which is the provider where Forklift.
+Add a KubeVirt destination provider to the Forklift web console in addition to the default KubeVirt destination provider.

 **Prerequisites**